SteenChr/edcrop/docs/_build/html/_sources/inputs.md

 In Edcrop, the edcrop.yaml file is loaded in the function named read_inp_file(…).
 This also stores the “Models”, “Climates”, “Soils”, and “Crops” information in respective Python dictionaries.
 These dictionaries are used by Edcrop to change settings and parameter values from their default as explained below.

-The following sub-chapters give more information about the input regarding model setup, climate data, soils and crops.
-The sub-chapter titles and content follow the block names in the edcrop.yaml file, i.e. “Models”, “Climates”, “Soils”, and “Crops”.
+The following sub-headings give more information about the input regarding model setup, climate data, soils and crops.
+The sub-heading titles and content follow the block names in the edcrop.yaml file, i.e. “Models”, “Climates”, “Soils”, and “Crops”.
+More details about specific parameter options can be found in {doc}`tables`

 ## “Models” input
 The user should use the “Models” block of the edcrop.yaml file to specify model setup and model parameter values only to the extent they need to deviate from their default.
 If the “Models” block is not present, Edcrop uses the default model setup when executing simulations.

-As illustrated in Table 1 and explained in Chapter 5.1, each sub block (indented block) of “Models” specifies a model setup that will be executed when running Edcrop with the respective edcrop.yaml input file.
-The key of the sub block gives the name of that model execution (e.g. M1 in Table 1), which is also used as model case short name in the naming of output files from this execution (explained in Chapter 6).
+As illustrated in Table 1, each sub block (indented block) of “Models” specifies a model setup that will be executed when running Edcrop with the respective edcrop.yaml input file.
+The key of the sub block gives the name of that model execution (e.g. M1 in Table 1), which is also used as model case short name in the naming of output files from this execution.

 A sub block to a sub block (twice-indented block) specifies the desired setting or value by a key and a value, as for key “wbfunc” in Table 1.
 There can be several of such sub blocks to a sub block, if more than one setting or parameter needs to deviate from its default.

-In Chapter 7.1, Table 6 lists all the model settings or model parameter values that can be changed by the edcrop.yaml “Models” input.
+In {doc}`tables`, Table X lists all the model settings or model parameter values that can be changed by the edcrop.yaml “Models” input.
 The Table also gives the respective key and type of value to be specified in the edcrop.yaml file.
-Table 7 shows a second example of “Models” block input of an edcrop.yaml file.
+Table X shows a second example of “Models” block input of an edcrop.yaml file.

 In Edcrop, default model settings and parameter values are set in `ModelParameters.initialize(…)`.
 Changing default settings or values by using the edcrop.yaml input happens in `ModelParameters.read_initialize(…)`.
-As default, Edcrop uses “wbfunc : ed”, the alternative water balance function described in chapter 4.
+As default, Edcrop uses “wbfunc : ed”, the alternative water balance function described in Chapter 4 of the Edcrop manual.
 To use the water balance function from Evacrop instead, set key and value “wbfunc: evacrop”.

 ## “Climates” input
 The mandatory “Climates” block of the edcrop.yaml file specifies what file(s) to read to obtain time series for climate data, i.e. for daily temperature, precipitation, and reference evapotranspiration.
 If more than one file is specified, Edcrop will execute simulation using each data set sequentially.

 As illustrated in Table 3, each sub block (indented block) of “Climates” specifies a climate data input that will be used to execute a simulation when running Edcrop.
-The key of the sub block gives the climate case short name of that model execution (e.g. Clim_1 in Table 3), which is also used to name the output files from this execution (explained in Chapter 6).
+The key of the sub block gives the climate case short name of that model execution (e.g. Clim_1 in Table 3), which is also used to name the output files from this execution.
 The short name typically identifies the corresponding climate station.

 A sub block to the sub block (twice-indented block) MUST specify a set of climate data input by using the key “filename” with value being a string, where the string is a valid filename containing the climate data time series.

 Another sub block may specify by key “dtformat” a value being a string defining the format of dates to be read from the climate data file.
 In Table 3, Clim_2 contains this sub block.
 This instructs Edcrop that dates in the climate file are in the format '%Y%m%d', which could for example be 20200128.